 A Community Partnership’s role includes ensuring the community has the relevant information they need when considering the possibility of hosting a GDF.
 An outline of the full role and key responsibilities of a Community Partnership can be found from page 45 in the Implementing geological disposal – working with communities policy.

 A GDF cannot be sited in any community which does not consent to it.
 If proposals to site a GDF in your community are taken forward by a Community Partnership, you will be able to communicate your views on the proposals by:

-Further on in the siting process, a Community Partnership will need to provide demonstrable evidence that its respective community supports the siting of a GDF in its area, via a Test of Public Support.
+Further on in the siting process, a Community Partnership will need to provide evidence that its community supports the siting of a GDF in the area, via a Test of Public Support.

 Yes.
 Finland has chosen a site where it plans to build a GDF, with the support of the local community there.

 Posiva Oy, the Finnish version of NWS, chose Olkiluoto island as the site for their GDF in 2000.
 The majority of the local community was in favour of the project then, and support has actually grown as the project has developed.